rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Build Requirements

-The source code should be build under Linux Yocto environment and should be delivered as a shared library named as `libesim_lpa.la`
+The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as `libesim_lpa.la`

 ## Variability Management